Syon House: Syon Park

 The Great Conservatory in the gardens, designed by Charles Fowler in the 1820s and completed in 1827, was the first conservatory to be built from metal and glass on a large scale.
 The conservatory is Grade I listed.

 Henry Percy, 11th Duke of Northumberland, who was head of the family from 1988 to 1995, was noted for planting many trees in the grounds of Syon.

 In 2002, the English poet Geoffrey Hill released a booklength poem, The Orchards of Syon, to much acclaim.
 The Orchards of Syon focuses on the history of the region and in particular on the orchard of rare trees first planted in Syon Abbey.

 The London Butterfly House was based in the grounds of Syon Park from 1981 until its closure on 28 October 2007 due to Ralph Percy, 12th Duke of Northumberland's plans to build a hotel complex on the land.
 In 2004, planning permission was granted for the deluxe £35-million Radisson Edwardian Hotel.
+In 2008, the hotel became a Hilton project.
 In 2011, the Syon Park Waldorf Astoria hotel opened on the site.
 The hotel was renamed to the Hilton London Syon Park in 2013.

 Also based in the grounds of Syon Park was the Heritage Motor Museum, a collection of vintage cars, which was also founded in 1981.
 Owing to a major increase in the number of vehicles acquired, in 1993 the museum closed and its collection was transferred to the Heritage Motor Centre at Gaydon in Warwickshire.
 Before that, Syon House was host to the London Transport Collection after the closure of the Clapham museum and prior to its move to Covent Garden in 1980.

 In 2002 an annual archaeological dig was initiated, originally by the Channel 4 television Time Team programme, to excavate the remains of the lost abbey.
 The annual dig is now undertaken by Birkbeck College part of the University of London.
 It is backed up by a permanent exhibition in the undercroft.

 In November 2010, the results from an archaeological dig made two years before on the site of the new hotel were reported, with the excavations uncovering the remains of a Roman village that existed in what was then the rural outskirts of Londinium.
 Artefacts uncovered included 11,500 pottery fragments, 100 coins and pieces of jewellery.
 Some of the finds remain unexplained, such as the discovery of skeletons "buried in ditches placed on their side".
 Although the skeletons date from the Roman period, this burial practice was said by the senior archaeologist to be "more suggestive of unknown prehistoric rites than Roman practice".

 Syon Park is a Site of Special Scientific Interest and Grade I listed.